 PPP is a program intended to create dialogue and reflection on power, privilege, positionality, and their connection to the health professions.
 Faculty and staff are welcome and strongly encouraged to attend.
-This program is usually a five-hour, in-person experience during Orientation which we are adapting to be held virtually in 2020.
+This program is usually a five-hour, in-person experience during Orientation which we've adapted to be held virtually during the pandemic.